R055A/GitStats/README.md

       1. For the **first time**, or to **reset stored statistics** (although this is done with every push to the main):
          * Click the link to: [go to the **Generate Git Stats Images** GitHub Actions workflow](../../actions/workflows/non_auto_generate_stat_images.yml)
          > *This is required if the `actions_branch` branch is not created, as it is created when run*
-      2. Otherwise, for **updating** generated statistics visualizations (although this is automatically done daily):
+      2. Otherwise, for **updating** generated statistics visualizations (although this is automatically done ):
          * Click the link to: [go to the **Auto Update Stats Images** GitHub Actions workflow](../../actions/workflows/auto_update_stat_images.yml)
          > *This requires the `actions_branch` branch to first be created with generated statistics visualizations*
    2. With the GitHub Actions page open, click the '***Run workflow***' dropdown menu button